Children's Dentist Durham, NC

 Tooth decay in infants can be minimized or totally prevented by not allowing sleeping infants to breast or bottle-feed.
 Infants that need a bottle to comfortably fall asleep should be given a water-filled bottle or a pacifier.
 Our Durham dentistry office is dedicated to fighting baby bottle tooth decay.
 Let us know if you notice any signs of decay or anything unusual in your child's mouth.

-If you have more questions regarding early dental care or the types of dental services that we offer for children and adolescents, please contact us at our Durham, NC family dentistry office today.
-You can also use the Appointment Request form on our website to request your child's first visit time.
+If you have more questions regarding early dental care or the types of children's dentistry services that we offer, please contact us at our Durham, NC family dentistry office.
+You can also use the Appointment Request form on our website to request your child's first visit.
 A member of our team will contact you shortly to schedule the appointment with you.
 We offer comprehensive pediatric dentistry for patients and families throughout the greater Durham, NC area.
 Thank you, and we look forward to helping your child toward a lifetime of healthy smiles!